NicolasDouay1705/Digital-Twin-and-prediction/README.md

 ### The file 'Prediction_Batteriy_with_DT.ipynb'

 It is a set of the codes I wrote.
-There is two models for the prediction: a transformer one that is not working and a LSTM one that make good predictions
+There are two models for the prediction: a transformer one that is not working and a LSTM one that make good predictions